min2ha/ukwa-site/content/target/60057/index.en.md

   "start_date": "2018-01-05T09:00:00Z"
 }

-#  Inverness : the City in the Highlands on Facebook

 Facebook page for the city of Inverness, which provides information on life, amenities, accomodation, tourism, work, study, events and business in the city.